yieldbot/adi/README.md

 `adi`, rhyming with 'hardy' stands for the acronym (a) (d)atomic (i)nterface.

-The concept is simple.
-Adi is a Document Database onto Grafted on Datomic.
+The concept is simple. `adi` is a Document Database onto Grafted on Datomic.
 It makes use of a map/object notation to interface with a Logical Query Engine.

 Datomic began something brand new for data, and Adi leverages that incredible flexiblility with a syntax that is simple to understand.
+It converts flat, record-like arrays to tree-like objects and back again so that the user can interface with datomic the way datomic was designed to do.

-The power of adi lies in its use of the schema to dictate what you can do with the data.
-Once a schema for the datset has been defined, the data can be inserted in any shape, as long as it follows the coventions specified within that schema
+The key to understanding `adi` lies in understanding the power of a schema.
+The schema dictates what you can do with the data.
+Instead of limiting the programmer, the schema should exhance him/her.

+Using `adi` once a schema for an application has been defined, the data can be inserted in any shape, as long as it follows the coventions specified within that schema.
+Fundamentally, there should be no difference in the data-structure between what the programmer asks for and what the programmer is getting.
+We shouldn't have to play around turning objects into records, objects into logic queries... etc...

+Well...
+Not anymore with `datomic` + `adi`.

 #### Installation